What you are joining

 Read these in order, or dip into the one you need:

-- When You Don’t Love the Music — persevering through repertoire that isn’t your taste.
+- When You Don’t Love the Music: persevering through repertoire that isn’t your taste.

-- The Moments to Be Ready For — the four predictable wavering points.
+- The Moments to Be Ready For: the four predictable wavering points.

-- What AChA Commits to You — our promises, and the practical essentials.
+- What AChA Commits to You: our promises, and the practical essentials.

-Safety & practical essentials
+Safety and practical essentials

 The things worth knowing before your first rehearsal:

-- Your Role as a Member — the few simple things we ask of you.
+- Your Role as a Member: the few simple things we ask of you.

-- How We Keep You Safe — our safeguarding, in plain language.
+- How We Keep You Safe: our safeguarding, in plain language.